Everything you need to know about travel to Thailand in our comprehensive 2023 Thailand Travel Guide.

 Thailand has a few major cities that are connected via a decent train network, and this is an excellent way to travel around the country.

-The overnight train from Bangkok to Chiang Mai is an experience in itself, with bumpy old tracks and stunning scenery.
-If you are on a tight time frame, the train is not the best way to travel in Thailand, as they do run late a lot fo the time.
+If you are on a tight time frame, the train is not the best way to travel in Thailand, as they do run late a lot of the time.

 Songthaews are red pick-up trucks with benches on the back (songthaew literally means ‘two benches’ in Thai), which you will find all throughout Thailand.

-Tuk tuks are a great way to get around the cities, and no trip to Thailand would be complete without taking at least one tuk journey.
+Tuk-tuks are a great way to get around the cities, and no trip to Thailand would be complete without taking at least one tuk-tuk journey.

 There’s a reason Thai food is one of the most popular foreign cuisines around the world – because it’s absolutely amazing!

 Known for being delicious, healthy and cheap, Thai food is quite varied, and you’ll find unique dishes in all the major towns, and a distinct flavour difference from the south to the north.

 It can also be quite spicy, so if you’re not into that make sure you learn to say “mai phet” (my pet), which means “no spice”.